Codecademy/docs/content/general/concepts/programming-optimization/programming-optimization.md

 For example:

-- control flow statements like while-loops are slower than for-loops for an unconditional loop.
+- Control flow statements like while-loops are slower than for-loops for an unconditional loop.
 - On early C compilers, for-loops had an unconditional jump, however, while-loops have a conditional jump.
-- a language that is dynamically typed may be slower than a statically typed language, but it may be easier to write and maintain.
+- A language that is dynamically typed may be slower than a statically typed language, but it may be easier to write and maintain.

-In the most general terms, source code optimization tends to substitute generic high-level programming structures with lower-level source code, thus enhancing performance and/or reducing resource consumption (e.g. [CPU](https://www.codecademy.com/resources/docs/general/cpu), memory, etc.).
+In the most general terms, source code optimization tends to substitute generic high-level programming structures with lower-level source code, thus enhancing performance and/or reducing resource consumption (e.g. [CPU](https://www.codecademy.com/resources/docs/general/cpu), memory, etc.)).

 Such aforementioned programming optimizations can now be performed by compilers.
 Although compilers can optimize source code at a lower level, they are often limited to general purpose optimization, thus making manual optimization still necessary, allowing talented and experienced programmers to be creative with their solutions.